Is Your Accountant An Undercover Agent?

 - Connect your point-of-sale system to your bookkeeping, accounting and inventory management system to make your business easier to manage.

 Why is Your Accountant Undercover?

-But most accountants—despite having these skill-sets—remain undercover.
+But most accountants—despite having a management accounting skill-set remain undercover.

 They don’t tell you about the full range of their skills.
 They don’t tell you about all these (frankly, profoundly useful) services and systems they could help you implement in your business.